All Episodes

 The wall's happening right now.

-Are you closer or further apart on immigration deals now than you open the government?
+Are you closer or farther apart on an immigration deal now than subsidiary from the government?

 With respect to the committee, I would say we're the same.

-Because I'm hearing they don't want to do a wall for political reasons.
+Because I'm hearing they don't want to do a war for political reasons.

 I actually think it's bad politics.